-ThirtySixWords is the summation and the framework for that ongoing work.
-Starting with the six frames of human identity I found in the Jewish Shema (Deuteronomy 6) and trusting that Jesus had used it as the defining character of His ministry for a reason, the sacred core of all of our everydays found its words: Heart, Mind, Soul, Body, Loves, & Culture.
-Within each frame was laid out six inflection points, six frames of hope-full living.
-Six words per frame, six frames...
-ThirtySixWords.
+Starting with the six frames of human thriving I found in the Jewish Shema, Deuteronomy 6—also Jesus' central theology—recognizable in six keywords: Heart, Mind, Soul, Body, Loves, & Culture.
+Within each frame are six inflection points, six contexts to meet ourselves, to meet each other, to engage an unencumbered God.
+Six words per frame, six frames... thirty-six words.
 The world itself was created with a word and saved with a Word.
-I have come to see our words as spaces where we attempt to frame up our living and hope for the holy to come in.
+I have come to see our words as spaces where we attempt to frame up our living and hope for the holy to enter in.

-Thankfully, "This" whatever you are experiencing of it, is not all there is.
-And while the bulk of your teachers, pastors (unfortunately) and patriarchs have succumbed to self-help and religion, this is not all there is.
-Sourced by a core theological FOUNDATION, the work of ThirtySixWords is to call all of us to a deeper life, one where we begin to see the worthiness of every story, ours and those of people we'd rather leave behind.
+Thankfully, "This"—whatever you are experiencing—is not all there is.
+While the bulk of your teachers, pastors (unfortunately), and patriarchs have succumbed to self-help and religion, more exists beyond the edges.
+ThirtySixWords is an attempted answer to the whole-life invitation, one where we begin to see the worthiness of every story--ours and those of people we'd prefer to leave behind.

-My hope is to join an expanding conversation where everyday lives of every life speak hope and wholeness.
+Here, we join an expanding conversation where the everyday lives of every life speak hope and wholeness.
 One where we can fearlessly face the whole of we are and find ourselves embraced by the renovation of unbounded love.
-These are the words which I believe every life speaks.
-I hope you will join me in a revolutionary conversation.
+These are the words that I believe every life speaks.